Bone marrow: Hematopoietic components

 At the cellular level, the main functional component of bone marrow includes the progenitor cells which are destined to mature into blood and lymphoid cells.
 Human marrow produces approximately 500 billion blood cells per day.
 Marrow contains hematopoietic stem cells which give rise to the three classes of blood cells that are found in circulation: white blood cells (leukocytes), red blood cells (erythrocytes), and platelets (thrombocytes).

 Stroma

-The stroma of the bone marrow includes all tissue not directly involved in the marrow's primary function of hematopoiesis.
-Stromal cells may be indirectly involved in hematopoiesis, providing a microenvironment that influences the function and differentiation of hematopoietic cells.
-For instance, they generate colony stimulating factors, which have a significant effect on hematopoiesis.
+The stroma of the bone marrow includes all tissue not directly involved in its primary function of hematopoiesis.
+Stromal cells support hematopoiesis indirectly by providing a specialized microenvironment that influences the function and differentiation of hematopoietic cells.
+For example, they produce colony-stimulating factors, which play a significant role in regulating blood cell formation.

 Cell types that constitute the bone marrow stroma include: